About Tacoma City Ballet

 • Miss Anne Milner, School Faculty

 Miss Milner began studying ballet at the age of eight.
 She began her formal classical training under the tutelage of Miss Erin Ceragioli and Mr. Joel Myers at Tacoma City Ballet School in 2015.
-While performing with Tacoma City Ballet Company, Miss Milner danced numerous corps de ballet roles, as well as principle roles.
-In 2019, Miss Milner departedfor Boise State University in Idaho.
-She was also accepted into the Idaho Dance Theatre where she performed from 2019 to 2021, and continued her classical training under Marla Hansen, Artistic Director of Idaho Dance Theatre.
+While performing with Tacoma City Ballet Company, Miss Milner danced numerous corps de ballet roles, as well as principal roles.
+In 2019, Miss Milner attended Boise State University in Idaho.
+She was also accepted into the Idaho Dance Theatre where she performed professionally from 2019 to 2021, and continued her classical training under Marla Hansen, Artistic Director of Idaho Dance Theatre.
 Miss Milner returned to Tacoma to begin her journey of attaining her Registered Nursing Degree.
-She is thrilled to be back at Tacoma City Ballet hired as one of the first Professional Dancers of Tacoma City Ballet’s Professional Company, and as a Faculty Member of Tacoma City Ballet School.
+She is thrilled to be back at Tacoma City Ballet now working as a professional dancer in Tacoma City Ballet’s Professional Company Division, and as a Faculty Member of Tacoma City Ballet School.

 • Miss Kristin Olson, School Faculty